SEPP-SSH/Shared-Groceries/Documentation/SSH Cloud/Database Queries.md

 - `int houseId` - for identifying the house that the order belongs to.
 - `int storeId` - for identifying which supermarket the order is being placed with.

-**Return Value**: `Map<Integer, List<BasketItem>>` - provides both the `basketId` for the basket (either fetched or newly created) and any items that are in the basket.
-In the case that there are no items in the basket, this list will be an empty list.
-The returned `Map` object may be `null` in the event of a computation failure.
+**Return Value**: `ReturnedBasket` - an object that encapsulates both the returned `basketId` and the list of returned `BasketItem`'s, where this list may be empty if it's a new basket.

 ### `addToBasket`